 In this work, we consider \ac{BNS} simulations spanning a wide range in total mass, mass ratio, and dense matter \ac{EOS}.
 Moreover, we consider some of the longest \ac{BNS} merger simulations in 3+1 \ac{NR}.
 We also consider the effects of the inclusion of physical viscosity of magnetic origin in our simulations.
 Based on this ample trove of data, we endeavour to find patterns, trends and commonalities in the temporal evolution of the neutrino luminosities and mean energies.
-We strive to identify in neutrino data universal relations, \ie, relations between parameters describing neutrino emission and quantities characterizing \ac{BNS} models that are \ac{EOS} independent.
+We strive to identify in neutrino data universal relations, \ie, relations between parameters describing neutrino emission and quantities characterising \ac{BNS} models that are \ac{EOS} independent.
 Similar relations have been found in the context of \ac{NS} structure and \ac{GW} emission \citep{Yagi:2016bkt, Carson:2019rjx, Paschalidis:2017qmb, Pani:2015nua, Rezzolla:2016nxn, Godzieba:2020bbz, Bernuzzi:2014kca}.
 The broad scope of our data sample, which allows us to avoid as much as possible being biased towards a too specialised subset of \ac{BNS} merger configurations, represents a major innovation of this work.

-All the simulations considered in this work are homogeneous with respect to the neutrino physics input and to the transport scheme.
+All the simulations considered in this work, in addition to being homogeneous with respect to the general numerical setup, share the same neutrino physics input and transport scheme.
 In particular, the minimal set of necessary neutrino reactions has been included (see the main text and \tabref{reactions} for details).
 Moreover, neutrino transport is taken in account using the combination of a leakage scheme and a so-called M0 scheme.
 These schemes attempt to strike a balance between computational cost and physical realism.
 In our setup, neutrinos are assumed to be massless and we neglect neutrino oscillations.